 Meet the legendary Gordon Farmer – Let’s learn to dive with Borneo Dream, Malaysia

 Gordon made contact with us at the Borneo Dream office a few weeks ago stating that he wished to earn his PADI Open Water certificate.
 On the surface, this seemed like an everyday request that the sales team get at the dream office.
 However, this was no ordinary enquiry.

 The fact is that Gordon is an amputee, having tragically lost his right leg in a motorcycle accident a few years ago.
 Having previously won the isle of Man TT races, Gordon was already a legend in his own right, but now he was going to take on his latest challenge of learning to scuba dive with one leg.

-We caught-up with Gordon at the end of his 3 day course who gave as an incredible insight as to what his Open Water Course was like.
+We caught up with Gordon at the end of his 3-day course who gave us an incredible insight as to what his Open Water Course was like.

 Father and Son Take the Plunge – PADI Open Water Diver Course

 “After I lost my leg, a lack of ability is quite a big thing on land, but as soon as I got into a swimming pool I realised how mobile I was.
 I had actually tried diving a few years ago, so when I came to Borneo I decided I would like to try a scuba course”, said Gordon.

 Gordon, who completed his Open Water Course with his 17-year-old son Billy, said that he found the theory easy, although some of the initial challenges that he faced physically were easily overcome thanks to his Instructor Amir.

 The unique PADI system allows for adapted entry and exit techniques for students with physical challenges.
 Gordon went on to say, “there were some slight hurdles to face getting into the boat and on the first day, getting balance underwater when doing the first few skills, but other than that I faced no issues whatsoever.”